kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 Talking to a message broker such as RabbitMQ is a little different because the connection tends to last the lifetime of the application.
 Typically you will open a connection, create a subscription and then wait for any messages to arrive on the open connection.
 EasyNetQ does not assume that the broker will be available at all times.
 Instead it employs a lazy connection approach, polling the given endpoint on a background thread until it can connect.
 If the server disconnects for any reason (maybe a network fault, maybe the RabbitMQ server itself has been bounced), EasyNetQ will revert to polling the endpoint until it can reconnect.

+**Standard practice is to create a single IBus instance for the lifetime of your application.
+Dispose it when your application closes.**

 A lazy connection to a RabbitMQ server is represented by an IBus interface.
 Most EasyNetQ operations are methods on IBus.
 You create an IBus instance like this:
 ```c#
 var bus = RabbitHutch.CreateBus("myServer”, "1234", ”myVHost", "myUsername", "myPassword");